EXXONMOBIL CYPRUS LTD

 Information about the External Emergency Plan can be asked from the Civil Defence Force.***

 - Establishment which is located close to the territory of another member state

 The establishment of ExxonMobil Cyprus is not located close to the territory of another member state and there is no probability of large scale accident with transboundary effects in accordance with the Convention of United Nations Economic Commission for Europe on Transboundary Effects of Industrial Accidents.

 - The pollution of water recipient can cause mortality to the aquatic organisms.

 - The pollution of soil with large quantities is likely to cause penetration of the product to the underground aquifer horizons.

-*** It is noted that, the Civil Defence Force, is at the stage of revision of the External Emergency Plan for the establishment of ExxonMobil Cyprus (and the other petroleum companies) and has requested from the public to submit views regarding the revision of the Plan until 1st November 2016 electronically to the address email@example.com.
-More information can be asked from the Civil Defence Force and are available electronically at the address http://www.moi.gov.cy/moi/CD/cd.nsf/All/5E42176FB5C653DCC22580370041FA58?OpenDocument .
+*** It is noted that, the Civil Defence Force periodically revises the External Emergency Plan for the establishment of ExxonMobil Cyprus (and the other petroleum companies) and requests from the public to submit views regarding the revision of the Plan electronically to the address firstname.lastname@example.org.
+More information can be asked from the Civil Defence Force and are available electronically at the address http://www.moi.gov.cy/moi/CD/cd.nsf/index_en/index_en?OpenDocument.